Why did the Board of the Society propose these changes?

 members@krps.com

-For queries about the liquidation of the Society please contact the joint liquidators:
+For queries about the liquidation of the Society please contact the former joint liquidators:

 Philip Heddell and Richard Barker of Ernst & Young LLP of 1 More London Place, London, SE1 2AF, United Kingdom.